blyatcolor-sudo/SkidMenu/README.md

 # SkidMenu

 A BepInEx IL2CPP mod menu for Among Us.
 SkidMenu combines a large number of public features from various Among Us cheat menus (such as MalumMenu, Hydra, ElysiumModMenu, Hyper Menu), though not everything here is skidded.
-Some features are original and just got added because they seemed like a fun idea, like the notification system, kill aura, votekick and many other stuff.
+Some features are original and just got added because they seemed like a fun idea, like the notifications, kill aura, votekick, lag compensation, instant vote, load/save info, spoof level/platform/name, full randomizer, chat sender and many other stuff.

 **Created by SNOWHAXX**